OminousArchitect/KamunagiRedux/README.md

 ## Future Plans
 - Fix bugs
 - That's it.
-I spent a really long time making this I already did the plans
+I spent a really long time making this, I already did the plans
 - Maybe item displays after I do a line of coke

 ## Changelog